djkeh/djkeh.github.io/_posts/articles/2015-03-09-Typing-tab-key-inside-textarea-using-javascript.md

 };
 {% endhighlight %}

 That's more like it.
-How it works is that you just go like `TabManager.enableTab()`.
+The way it works is that you just go like `TabManager.enableTab()`.
 This is how it looks like in the event handler code, represented by jQuery.

 {% highlight javascript linenos %}
 $('textarea').on('keydown', function(event) {